Learn About National Drug and Alcohol Facts Week® January 23-29

 Families on the M.O.V.E.

-SEPTEMBER IS SUICIDE PREVENTION MONTH-KNOW THE SIGNS-Suicide affects us all.
+SUICIDE PREVENTION -KNOW THE SIGNS-Suicide affects us all.
 Every year, millions of Americans are directly affected by the more than 37,000 suicides and hundreds of thousands of suicide attempts made by friends or loved ones.
 Yet, suicide is preventable.

 MILITARY FAMILIES and VETERANS